Frankish language: German Franconia

 The Franks also expanded their rule southeast into parts of Germany.
 Their language had some influence on local dialects, especially for terms relating to warfare.

 However, since the language of both the administration and the Church was Latin, this unification did not lead to the development of a supra-regional variety of Franconian nor a standardized German language.
 At the same time that the Franks were expanding southeast into what is now southern Germany, there were linguistic changes taking place in the region.
 The High German consonant shift (or second Germanic consonant shift) was a phonological development (sound change) that took place in the southern parts of the West Germanic dialect continuum in several phases, probably beginning between the 3rd and 5th centuries AD, and was almost complete before the earliest written records in the High German language were made in the 9th century.
 The resulting language, Old High German, can be neatly contrasted with Low Franconian, which for the most part did not experience the shift.

-Frankish in linguistic terminology

-The term Frankish or Franconian (Standard High German: Fränkisch, Dutch: Frankisch) is a modern linguistic category first introduced by the German linguist Wilhelm Braune (1850–1926) to designate historical West Germanic texts which he could not readily classify as belonging to either Low Saxon, Alemannic or Bavarian.
-In contemporary linguistic terminology the term Franconian is used to describe a residual, non-homogeneous category of related dialects within the larger (historical) West Germanic dialect continuum.
-The various dialects conventionally grouped as Franconian have no common typological features which apply to all the various dialects included within the group.

-Although the practice of alluding to tribal names from the Migration Period when naming dialect groups during the early stages of Germanic Philology was common as the linguistic borders of historical ancestor dialects were, at the time, thought to closely mirror the supposed tribal duchies of the Frankish Empire at the start of the Early Middle Ages, for many of the varieties grouped under Franconian, the diachronical connection to the actual Frankish language remains unclear.

-The Second Germanic consonant shift, with Low Franconian (including Dutch and Afrikaans) not participating whereas the Central Franconian (which includes Luxembourgish) did, to varying degrees, is typically the main isoglos used to divide the varieties having received the epithet Franconian.
+Franconian languages

+The set of dialects of the Franks who continued to live in their original territory in the Low Countries eventually developed in three different ways and eventually formed three modern branches of Franconian languages.